Best Credit Cards for Bad Credit

 Disadvantages

-The Forward Card is a smart choice if you're looking to build a good credit score, as it comes with a personal credit limit based on what you can afford.
-You can easily manage your account with handy alerts via text or email.
+This card is a smart choice if you're looking to build a good credit score and it comes with a personal credit limit based on what you can afford.
+You can easily manage your account with handy alerts via text or email too.

 Barclaycard Forward Card